Video editing is part of your life. It almost feels like breathing, sleeping, or eating. It’s something you just do as a creator.

 If There’s Talking, Include Subtitles

-Adding subtitles will help non-native speakers and hearing-challenged users quickly consume your content.
+Adding subtitles will help non-native speakers and hearing-challenged users quickly consume your social media content.

-Similarly, videos shared on almost all social media platforms now automatically start or play without sound.
+Similarly, videos shared on almost all social media platforms now automatically start or play without sound effects.
 Including subtitles will help get your message across, whether it’s on mute or not.

 Aim For Natural Lighting